radical-collaboration/facts/README.md

   git clone git@github.com:radical-collaboration/facts.git
   ```

 2. Download modules-data.
-Archived versions are available on Zenodo at [doi:10.5281/zenodo.7478192](https://doi.org/10.5281/zenodo.7478192), while a development version is currently synced at https://rutgers.box.com/s/6vjio67b533lx5vzgyt5e5lw5jb4ftts.
-(If you have multiple users of FACTS, you might want to put these ~30 GB of files in a common location and soft-link to each user's directory.)
+Archived versions are available on Zenodo at [doi:10.5281/zenodo.7478191](https://doi.org/10.5281/zenodo.7478191) and [doi:10.5281/zenodo.7478447](https://doi.org/10.5281/zenodo.7478447) (note, split between two Zenodo entries because of size limitations), while a development version is currently synced at https://rutgers.box.com/s/6vjio67b533lx5vzgyt5e5lw5jb4ftts.
+(If you have multiple users of FACTS, you might want to put these ~60 GB of files in a common location and soft-link to each user's directory.)

 3. Install MongoDB server.
 Follow the [official documentation](https://www.mongodb.com/docs/manual/administration/install-on-linux/).